nikhil-nakhate/CarND-Behavioral-Cloning-P3/writeup_report.md

 I randomly shuffled the data set and put 10% of the data into a validation set.

 I then separated the training set images into driving straight, left and right first using a threshold of 0.15 magnitude for right and left turns.
-This I can later use to get left and right camera images for recovery steps.
+This I can later use to augment left and right camera images to the right and left turn partitions respectively for recovery steps.

+The following is the visualization of the distribution of the original sample dataset.
+As we can see there is clear discrepancy that would cause the vehicle to be biased towards driving straight for the most part.
+I have used a variety of techniques to mitigate this limitation but at the same time the vehicle will be mostly driving straight on the track so this augmentation should be done carefully.

+![alt text][image1]

+After adding the recovery images the following is the distribution.
+In addition to the below, random brightness, flipping the images add to the dataset to make it more diverse.

+![alt text][image2]

+#### Recovery:
 I took the idea in the concept 13 of the Behavioral cloning section and experimented with different values of the steering adjustment angle.
-Here I have only augmented the turning right with the left camera images and increasing the intensity of the turn by the correcting factor and vice versa but I could have also added the left camera images to the driving left list by reducing the intensity of the turn.
+Here I have only augmented the turning right data with the left camera images and increasing the intensity of the turn by the correcting factor and vice versa but I could have also added the left camera images to the driving left list by reducing the intensity of the turn.

 After the collection process, I had 8727 number of data points in the training set.

+#### Preprocessing:
-I then preprocessed this data by cropping the top 60 rows which mostly had the sky and trees and the bottom 20 rows of the images which just had the boot of the car.
+I then preprocessed this data by cropping the top 60 rows which mostly had the sky and trees and the bottom 20 rows of the images which just had the bonnet of the car.
 This proved to be a very important step in the preprocessing.

+#### Normalization:
-I also have a normalization layer at the beginning of the neural network which caps the intensity values of the pixels between 0 and 1.
+I also have a normalization layer at the beginning of the neural network which keeps the intensity values of the pixels between 0 and 1.
 This helps in faster training.

+#### Data Augmentation:
 In order to augment the images further, I add a random brightness factor to the training image and also some noise to the training angle.
 This helps the neural network generalize better and we can see that it performs much better on the validation data which doesn't have this kind of noise.

 Flipping the images on the vertical axis is another very common technique used in Convolutional Neural Networks that is used by me here.
+This gives the network orientation invarianve.
 I, in turn multiply the steering angle by -1.
 This serves like the idea presented in the lectures on the lines of driving the car in the opposite direction.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I trained the model for just 15 epochs and it gave me close to perfect driving on track 1.
+I used an adam optimizer so that manually tuning the learning rate wasn't all that necessary.

+The following image gives a sense of the progression of the training based on the training and validation losses.

+![alt_text][image3]